-Whether you are a "shareholder of record" or hold your shares in "street name," you may direct your vote without attending the annual meeting in person or through the Internet at the virtual annual meeting.
+Whether you are a "record holder" or your shares are held in "street name," you may direct your vote without attending the annual meeting in person by mail, telephone or through the Internet.

-If you hold shares as a record holder, you may vote through the Internet by following the instructions on the Notice of Internet Availability of Proxy Materials.
-If you requested printed copies of the proxy materials by mail, you may also vote by signing and submitting your proxy card and returning it by mail or by submitting your vote by telephone or Internet as described on your proxy card.
+If you are a record holder, you may vote through the Internet by following the instructions on the Notice of Internet Availability of Proxy Materials.
+If you requested printed copies of the proxy materials by mail, you may also vote by signing and submitting your proxy card and returning it by mail or by submitting your vote by telephone or via the Internet as described on your proxy card.
 You should sign your name exactly as it appears on the proxy card.
 If you are signing in a representative capacity (for example, as guardian, executor, trustee, custodian, attorney or officer of a corporation), you should indicate your name and title or capacity.
-If you submit a signed proxy card without indicating your vote, the officers of MSCI named as proxies voting the proxy will vote your shares according to the Board's recommendations.
+If you submit a signed proxy card without indicating your vote, the officers of MSCI named as proxies for voting purposes will vote your shares in accordance with the Board's recommendations.

-If you hold shares as a record holder and plan to vote by telephone, mail or Internet in advance of the annual meeting, your vote must be received by 11:59 p.m., eastern time, on April 29, 2014 to be counted.
-Internet voting during the annual meeting is also permissible through the Internet at the virtual annual meeting hosted at www.virtualshareholdermeeting.com/MSCI.
+If you are a record holder and plan to vote in advance of the annual meeting, whether by telephone (following the instructions on the proxy card), mail or via the Internet, your vote must be received by 11:59 P.M., EDT, on April 29, 2015 to be counted.
+Internet voting during the annual meeting is also permissible through the Internet at the virtual annual meeting hosted at www.virtualshareholdermeeting.com/MSCI2015.

-If you hold shares through a broker, follow the voting instructions you receive from your broker.
-If you provide specific voting instructions by mail, telephone or the Internet, your shares will be voted by your broker nominee as you have directed.
+If you are a beneficial owner of shares held in "street name," follow the voting instructions you receive from your brokerage firm, bank, broker dealer or other intermediary.
+If you provide specific voting instructions by mail, telephone or via the Internet, your shares will be voted by your brokerage firm, bank, broker dealer or other intermediary nominee as you have directed.